 The early pupae in this case are usually very weak.
 When they pupate out into flies, they may die off very fast without ever mating or reproducing anything.

 See if the food is too wet because excess water may drown the tiny larvae or make it difficult for the blackened larvae to crawl out.
 They may lay there unmoving.
 A good moisture/humidity is around 60-70%.
-For 1 part food, we can add about 0.6 part water.
+For 1 part food, we can add about 0.6 part (or half a part) water.

 At the other extreme, check if the food is too dry.
 This may be caused by the heat issue in the feeding area.
-You may see pieces of their skin scattered around the surfaces.
+You may see pieces of their dry skin scattered around the surfaces.
 Sometimes, they'll move out to the four corners or the edges to cool down.
 We may get a slight smell of ammonia around (as protein is breaking down) or see some condensation around the box.
 The very max they can go is about 105-110F (40-43C).
 These are the crisis points.
 They may also die because of this overheating.

 Also, have you checked that the food source for the larvae is free of chemical residue?
 From some growers' experience, it may be the chemicals or pesticide residue in the veggies/fruits that could harm the young larvae.
 If you grow your own veggies, that's better because you know the source.
 Or you could get food waste from a trusted, reliable source.